Discover how being mindless can affect your productivity and cause unnecessary stress in 4 steps.

 - What are the results you expect from your actions?

-Remember that there’s never a right or wrong answer to these questions.
+Remember that there’s never a right or wrong answer to such questions.
 They’re personal and depend on countless factors.
 Yet, it’s imperative that these answers are:

 - triggering the right actions